openssl/openssl/README-FIPS.md

 If a fetch function has both an explicit property query specified, and a default property query is defined then the two queries are merged together and both apply.
-It is also possible for a locally specified property query to override the default properties.
+The local property query overrides the default properties if the same property name is specified in both.

 There are two important built-in properties that you should be aware of: